Open-Vocabulary Object-Goal Navigation by Generalizing Semantic Mapping with Dense CLIP: Experiment

-\textbf{Performance Analysis.} Our \textbf{OVExp} policy is trained on semantic map data collected by an agent configuration that resembles a LoCoBot, whereas Mod-IIN is tested with an embodiment similar to Stretch.
-Hence, we conduct a cross-embodiment evaluation using Mod-IIN's agent configuration.
-Also, we evaluate \textbf{OVExp} using its own agent configuration.
+\textbf{Vision-Based Inference Even Surpasses Text-Based Inference.} While text and image embeddings from contrastive models like CLIP share some structural alignment, a modality gap still exists.
+Using pixel embeddings instead of text embeddings during inference naturally introduces richer semantic information when constructing the maps.
+To investigate the disparity, we also evaluate the performance using text embedding based semantic maps with the ground truth object annotations.
+The results are reported in Table~\ref{tab:maptype}.
+Surprisingly, ground-truth text-based mapping underperforms vision-based mapping.
+We conjecture that using pixel embeddings during testing introduces variability, which appears as noise in the semantic maps.
+This noise aids generalization to novel scenes by reducing reliance on overfitted patterns from supervised learning.
+Moreover, we find that vision-based mapping is more robust to detection errors.
+As shown in Figure~\ref{fig:attn_vis_compare} (a), when the sofa is mis-detected, text-based semantic mapping provides no information, whereas vision-based maps can capture this.

+\textbf{Vision-only Inference.} OVExp is trained in a text-only manner, with both the semantic map and goal features encoded through text.
+Since text-to-vision transfer is a relatively unexplored paradigm, we conduct an experiment to assess how well OVExp handles this domain shift.
+Specifically, we perform vision-only inference on the HM3D-InstanceImageNav benchmark to test its adaptability.
+In this task, the textual goal embedding is replaced with the image embedding of the goal object, which is more challenging than ObjectNav because the agent must locate a specific object rather than just the first encountered instance.
+We compared with the state-of-the-art modular method Mod-IIN~\cite{mod-iin} which proposes a instance re-identification module for goal matching and use FBE as the exploration policy.
 The results are reported in Table~\ref{tab:insimg}.
-We observe that \textbf{OVExp} exhibits higher success rates but lower performance on SPL compared to Mod-IIN in both embodiments.
-These findings suggest that our \textbf{OVExp} policy, learned for category-based prediction, may not efficiently locate specific instances.
+We observe that OVExp exhibits higher success rates but lower performance on SPL compared to Mod-IIN in both embodiments.
+These findings suggest that OVExp, learned for category-based prediction, may not efficiently locate specific instances.
 However, it still achieves a better search strategy than FBE to find the target object eventually.
-Furthermore, we verify that \textbf{OVExp} has the ability to generalize across different embodiments.